Intellectual Property Guidelines

 - A reasonable level of capitalization to support the initial operations of the company and a plan for approaches to subsequent financing.

 - Ability and commitment to reimburse all current and future patent expenses.
 It is not unusual for patenting costs for domestic and international filings to quickly exceed $100,000.
-The IPO maintains records of current patent expenses and will estimate future patent expenses based on defined patent protection strategies upon request.
+The OTM maintains records of current patent expenses and will estimate future patent expenses based on defined patent protection strategies upon request.

 For questions, additional detail, or to request changes to this policy, please contact the Office of the Senior Vice President for Research.